Requests

 orwith

-) items, there are all interpreted independently - The order of items in a request are irrelevant.
+) items, there are all interpreted independently. - The order of items in a request are irrelevant.

-- It there is no positive item, there is a trivial matching which is the empty function.
+), there is a trivial matching which is the empty function.

 Matching and filtering items